DENTAL CARE AND ORAL HYGIENE In Eagan, MN

 In-office whitening is available for those wanting immediate results.
 The entire process takes place in our office.
 The procedure takes about an hour, making it the perfect choice for busy individuals.
 A protective gel is applied to your gums to protect the soft tissue.
 Then a special light-activated gel is applied to your teeth and a special light or laser is used to enhance the action of the agent instantly making your teeth whiter and brighter.
 Impressions of your teeth are taken as a final step and used to create custom trays for at home touch-ups.
 We provide you instructions for keeping your smile bright.
 The result is dramatically whiter teeth that will last for years.

-Tray whitening is a less expensive and is done at home.
+Tray whitening is less expensive and is done at home.
 We make an impression of your mouth to create personalized custom whitening trays for you to wear.
 Once your trays are ready we will show you how to apply the special bleaching material to the trays and wear them.
 The whitening gel trays should be worn between thirty and sixty minutes up to twice a day.
 At the end of this treatment period, you will see maximum whitening.
 Occasional future treatments can be used at your convenience to maintain your new smile.

-The Invisalign treatment consists of a series of clear, snap-on, custom fit, removable mouth trays made specifically and customized to your mouth that apply a controlled amount of force to your teeth, forcing them to shift.
+The Invisalign treatment consists of a series of clear, snap-on, custom fit, removable mouth trays made specifically and customized to your mouth that applies a controlled amount of force to your teeth, forcing them to shift.
 The Invisalign system provides the same beautiful results as traditional braces, but since the trays are made of clear plastic, they are virtually invisible to detect, unlike traditional braces.
 In addition, Invisalign trays are removable.
 They can be taken out while eating, drinking, brushing and flossing.

 The Invisalign System works by first creating a series of trays that will each moving your teeth gradually until the end result is achieved.
 Trays are worn for two weeks at a time, slowly moving your teeth to the new proper location.
 You meet with your dentist every six weeks to ensure treatment is progressing as planned.
 Upon completion of the treatment, you will likely wear a clear retainer to ensure your new smile remains.